THE QUEENSLAND GOVERNMENT DITHERS ON CHANGING LEGISLATION TO ENCOURAGE GREATER INVESTMENT IN RENTAL UNITS. CURRENT INVESTMENT SUFFERS FROM:

 Why Support our Association?

 Unit Owners Association of Queensland has been representing unit owners in Queensland for almost 40 years.
-We have seen many changes, including considerable growth in strata numbers: there are now over 400,000 residential units, contained in more than 42,000 complexes accross the state.
+We have seen many changes, including considerable growth in strata numbers: as of September 2015 there were 422,852 individual lots contained in 44,734 schemes accross the state.
 With the growth in the strata industry, UOAQ is also experiencing the growth in the number of our finacial members - our membership base has been steadily increasing for the last five years in both individual and building members.
-As of the end of September 2015 our membership increased to 1,984 financial members.
+As of the end of March 2016 our membership increased to 2,326 financial members.
 We are very proud of the steady increase which shows unit owners' aprreciation of hard work of our Executive Committee member and volunteers.

 Members regularly contact the office and committee members seeking advice and assistance relating to body corporate administration, functions of strata title manager, committees, onsite building managers and other legislative requirements.